2019 Market Reviews

 The Commission has released the review of the Fixed Markets first.
 The Mobile Market review will follow in due course.

-The Telecommunications Wholesale and Retail Fixed Market Review 2019 is now open for consultation on the Consultation Hub:
+The consultation period for the Telecommunications Wholesale and Retail Fixed Market Review 2019 has now finished.

 Following review of responses the Commission will issue the finalised Decision Notices.

 We will update this page as and when we can, so that you can remain up to date on our progress.

 Frequently asked questions and answers are provided at the bottom of this page.

 Current Progress of the Wholesale and Retail Fixed Market Review

 STAGE 2 – Calls for inputs and business industry interviews

 STAGE 3 – Data requests to licensed operators

 STAGE 4 – Analysis of data requests